Assistant Professor of Communication Studies

 Areas of expertise

-American Indian Studies, Sound Studies, Critical Media Studies, Popular Culture
+American Indian and Indigenous Cultural Studies, Critical Media Studies, Sound Studies

 PhD, American Culture Studies, Bowling Green State University, 2007

 Assistant Professor of Communication Studies (2009- ) and Paideia Professor (2011- )

 August 01, 2009 - present

 Chancellor's Postdoctoral Fellow in the Native American House/American Indian Studies